Ada Schnee: Scholarly publications

 Until the 1980s, studies on the lives and work of women in the former German colonies were neglected compared to those on men in colonial contexts.
 As a result, biographies written by women were only marginally considered in German colonial history.
-This period was primarily understood and published as the history of white men, portrayed as explorers, soldiers, missionaries and traders.
+This period was primarily understood and published in Germany as the history of white men, as explorers, soldiers, missionaries and traders.
 The prevalent focus was on colonial policy and its justification, as well as on aspects of power, economic and military history.
 Published in 2010, an encyclopedia of German-language autobiographies by 2000 women authors born in the 19th century included an entry about Schnee.

 British scholar Dorothy Goldman opined that the literary scholarship of World War I disregarded works by women, even though literature about the war has been "celebrated for realising the experience of an entire generation."
 Referring to Schnee's and other women's writings, Goldman stated that women experienced, suffered and wrote about war in a different way than their husbands and other male writers.

 In postcolonial studies of the 21st century, Schnee has been described as "a cosmopolitan, intelligent and self-confident woman", who refused to correspond to the common gender role of dependent spouse.
 In a 2017 biography of her husband, she was said to have strongly supported him in his official role, including in practical ways.
 As he was a poor public speaker, and she a trained actress, she helped him with his breathing technique, articulation and rhetorical skills.
 In his memoirs, Heinrich Schnee is said to have written about how much he relied on his wife's advice, and her influence was recorded as significant in his GEA policies.
 Another study noted her central message that German women were patriotic and able to protect themselves, even without the presence of their husbands.
 This was exemplified by how she stood up to British and Belgian officials by simply ignoring their orders.